What Are the Signs of an Eating Disorder?

 Think you have an eating disorder?
 Check these definitions and, if you suspect you fit the bill, reach out to one of the organizations listed.
 Only you can start the process to recovery, but there are a lot of people willing to support you on the journey.
-(This is why women in their 40s often fall through the cracks.)

 If you’re constantly thinking you look fat, are restricting the number of calories you eat, have low body weight, are exercising excessively and are extremely worried about gaining weight, you might have anorexia.
 You might also have constipation, abdominal pain, low energy, an irregular heart rate, hormone problems, irregular or no menstruation, cold intolerance, osteoporosis or depression.